clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

 Now we are getting to the interesting part...

-Lets create an zeroframe new api that allow us to comunicate with a website by using the command `helloWorld` and it will return a json message that says `Hello World !`.
+Lets create a new zeroframe api call that will allow us to comunicate with a zite using the command `helloWorld` which will return a json message that says `Hello World !`.

-For that we need to create a `UiWebsocketPlugin` class in our `HelloWorldPlugin.py` file.
+To do this, we need to create a `UiWebsocketPlugin` class in our `HelloWorldPlugin.py` file.

 ```python
 from Plugin import PluginManager